Ayush1M/Ayush1M/README.md

 -  👋 Hello, I’m Ayush
 -  👀 My area of Interest is in Frontend Development and UI design.
--  💻 I’m currently working in Javascript, React, and Tailwind CSS.
+-  💻 I’m currently working in TyepScript, React, and Tailwind CSS.
--  💻 I'm currently learning Typescript.
+-  💻 I'm currently learning NextJS and Vue.
--  🌐 You can check my work [here](https://ayushm-portfolio.netlify.app/)
+-  🌐 You can check my work [here](https://ayush-devportfolio.netlify.app/)

 ## My Skills